mwcz/clayto-hugo/content/posts/065 - rust raytracer/index.md

 ## The Colorful Parts

 Long story short, I completed a Rust implementation of the first book of Peter Shirley's series.
+The code is at [rust-raytracer-weekend](https://github.com/mwcz/rust-raytracer-weekend).
 The result is a ray tracer with a movable camera, sphere intersection, three materials (diffuse, reflective, and glass), antialiasing, and bokeh.

 I learned a lot and had a blast, and it took way longer than one weekend.
 I call it: **Ray Tracing in Eleven Weekends**